threeport/threeport/cmd/sdk/README.md

 # Threeport SDK

-Generate boilerplate and scaffolding code for Threeport and its extensions.
+Generate boilerplate and scaffolding code for Threeport and its modules.

 The SDK does two things: